Union of Poor Peasants: Criminal activity (1906-1908)

 Following the arrest of some of their members, including the young Nestor Makhno, the group decided to lie low for the remainder of the winter.
-In August 1907, they regrouped and went to Gaichur in order to carry out their fourth robbery against a merchant called Gurevich.
+In August 1907, they regrouped and went to Haichul in order to carry out their fourth robbery against a merchant called Gurevich.
 During the night, four armed group members broke into his house and demanded money, identifying themselves as anarcho-communists, but Gurevich's nephew cried out for help, forcing them to escape without any loot.